CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

-xxx

 ## X

 *X* is made up, as in longhand, of *C* and *S*.
 (Teaching 1)

 You can often omit the S, or merge the S with the following letter.
 (Cricket)

 There is no need to make an angle in the combinations *Exh*, *Exch*.
 (Manual)

 ![x, manual](assets/manual-bits/x-m012.png)
 Manual: xh, xp, xt, extent, exhort, expense

 As there is no English word beginning with X that is not preceded by E, this character may be used to represent EX.
-(Teaching)
+(Teaching 1)

 Out of date!
-I recommend a similar procedure as for Q: Write the outline and the correct spelling in longhand in a standard place.
+I recommend a similar procedure as for Q: If you want to be sure you spell it correctly, write the outline and the correct spelling in longhand in a standard place.
+(Cricket)

 ## Y
 ![y, manual](assets/manual-bits/y-m012-y.png)